 Saying goodbye to your childhood home

 It's not always easy to move on.
-Whether your parents are preparing to relocate or already have, the sale of the family home can be bittersweet.
+Whether your parents are relocating, or you’re selling the house yourself, the sale of the family home can be bittersweet.

 Let yourself grieve

 For some people, the sale of their childhood home can feel like an ending to the first act of life.
 You might feel dislocated or distressed, or even have strange dreams.

 Talk things through

 Remember, if you're taking valuable objects from your family home, you'll want to ensure they're protected from theft or loss.
-Take out the right home and contents insurance for any beloved heirlooms, or update your existing policy.
+Take out the right Home and Contents Insurance for any beloved heirlooms, or update your existing policy.

 Make peace with change

 Homes aren't made of bricks and mortar — they're made from memories and relationships.
-You can bring those with you, and create a family of your own filled with brand new memories.
+Of course, saying goodbye to your old home may be challenging.
+But it's also

 Insurance is issued by AAI Limited ABN 48 005 297 807 trading as Suncorp Insurance.
-Information provided is general advice only and has been prepared without taking into account any person's particular objectives, financial situation or needs.
-Please read the relevant Product Disclosure Statement before making any decision regarding this product.
+Consider the Product Disclosure Statement before making a decision about this insurance.
 Information is intended to be of a general nature only and any advice has been prepared without taking into account any person's particular objectives, financial situation or needs.

-You should make your own enquiries, consider whether advice is appropriate for you and read the relevant Product Disclosure Statement or Product Information Document before making any decisions about whether to acquire a product
+You should make your own enquiries, consider whether advice is appropriate for you and read the relevant Product Information Document before making any decisions about whether to acquire a product.